sgougi/blueprints-jpa-graph/rexster/README.md

 2)  Execute rexster_*.sh (unix) or rexster_*.bat (windows) as follows:

-      % rexster_ObjectDB -s
+      % rexster_EclipseLink -s

-3) Access to http://localhost:8182/graphs/jpagraph by your Internet browser, then a JSON text below will appear on your browser:
+3) Access to [http://localhost:8182/graphs/jpagraph](http://localhost:8182/graphs/jpagraph) by your Internet browser, then a JSON text below will appear on your browser:

 		{
 		　　version: "2.5.0-SNAPSHOT",